 All cash flows are discounted using the appropriate SII yield curve in the relevant currency.
 The yield curve is based on the risk free rate at the valuation date and is adjusted for the EIOPA prescribed credit risk adjustment and Volatility Adjustment.
 Payments are assumed to occur either mid-month or mid-year.
 Cash flows are modelled in monthly time intervals for the first 10 years and annually thereafter.

 Future management actions

-There are no future management actions assumed in the calculation of the Company's gross of reinsurance Best Estimate Liabilities as at 31 December 2016.
-Future management actions assumed in the calculation of reinsurance recoverables are detailed in section D.1.3.
+There are no future management actions assumed in the calculation of the Company's gross of reinsurance Best Estimate Liabilities as at 31 December 2018.

 D.2.1.2 PPO Best Estimate Liabilities